sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/api_management/README.md

 #### apigateway-with-apiportal

-Pick the deployment type you want to try:
+Pick the deployment type you want to try...with more detailed instructions:

 - [dockercompose-to-ecs](./apigateway-with-apiportal/dockercompose-apigateway-with-apiportal/README.md)
 - [cloudformation-to-ecs](./apigateway-with-apiportal/cloudformation/README.md)